mohamed-mfarag/terraform-provider-qnap/docs/resources/app.md

 - `name` (String) The name of the application.
 - `removeanonvolumes` (Boolean) Whether to remove anonymous volumes when the application is removed.
+- `status` (String) The state of the application (running, stopped). important to note that change in status requires complete recreation of the application - will be updated in the next version.
 - `yml` (String) The YAML configuration for the application.

 ### Optional